ninagroop/ninagroop/content/home/index.md

     slug: /checkout
     showcartindicator: true
 tagline: Insight.
 Resilience.
 Hope.
-homequote: With our beliefs, hopes, and dreams, we write the story of our lives, and with our choices we edit.
+homequote: With our beliefs, hopes, and dreams, we write the story of our lives.
   Trust that your destiny is written inside you, and your life has a story to tell.
 featuredimage: shifaaz-shamoon-okvxy9tg3ky-unsplash.jpg
 footerbioimage: nina-bio.jpg
 footerbiotext: Nina is a life coach, author, editor, and speaker.
 If she's not